13 Essential ELL Strategies to Support Students (with Classroom Examples)

-Now, the most likely outcome of this process is that students begin to look up every single word that they don’t recognize.
+Now, students will likely begin to look up every single word that they don’t recognize.
 This leads to broken reading and discontinuity in their comprehension.

-However, if students plan to read an entire page or paragraph (depending on their level) to get an overall grasp of the content before going back to look up any words, they’ll probably find that they’ll have heightened comprehension and will be more likely to make an educated guess at unfamiliar words using the context.
+However, if students plan to read an entire page or paragraph to get an overall grasp of the content before looking up any words, they’ll likely have heightened comprehension, and they might be able to guess at unfamiliar words based on the context.

 This is an example of planning on a small scale, but this can also be applied to more long-term learning goals.

-Once they learn to do this, it can help to accelerate their learning massively as they feel personally responsible for their own progress.
-ELL students can sometimes feel powerless in an environment where they aren’t communicating in their first language, but self-monitoring helps them take back some of this control.
+Once they learn to do this, it can help accelerate their learning massively as they feel personally responsible for their own progress.
+ELL students can sometimes feel powerless in an environment where they aren’t communicating in their first language, but this helps them take back some of this control.

 Why not give your students a copy of your long-term plan for the week, month or even year ahead?

 Spend some time walking them through exactly what topics you’ll be covering and what’s expected of them at each stage.
 Better yet, encourage students to continually refer to this outline by asking them periodically what stage they should be at, what topic is being covered next and whether or not they feel they’re meeting their goals.
-This way, students’ expectations are set for each stage of their learning and they’re able to self-monitor their progress.
+This way, students can self-monitor their progress.

-If you work in an establishment which uses data in the form of graphs and charts to track student progress for teachers’ information, why not share this data with your students on an individual basis?
+If you use graphs and charts to track student progress, you can even share this data with your students on an individual basis.

 Research has suggested that traditional, teacher-led progress monitoring isn’t always effective, because students’ thoughts and feelings about their personal progress aren’t factored in.
 Student self-monitoring solves this problem!